 It’s possible that your lens will be getting permanently wet.
 So, don’t forget the cleaning cloth.
 Finally, after setting your scene, please gently clean your lens front element to make sure there are no drops on it before pressing the shutter release.

-For now, the Bridge is closed due to COVID-19, and the trail is closed.
-Let’s hope this will change soon.
 If you are lucky and your visit falls on the reopening of the bridge, climb onto it.
 And take a picture.
 But remember that you will be completely wet, so take a long raincoat and good protection for your equipment.

 If you need more Multnomah Falls Photography Tips and other Oregon Waterfalls Hints, check these books.
 For us, they are a source of inspiration and further photographic expeditions.

 |Photographing Oregon||Hiking Waterfalls Oregon||Waterfalls of North America||Great Landscape Photography|